Carnival Rewards Diamond Exposed: What’s Actually Worth It (And What Misses the Mark)

 Hitting Carnival’s Diamond status is quite an achievement!
-It feels like sailing straight into VIP paradise—early boarding, laundry perks, a couple of decent one-time wins, and priority almost everywhere.
+It feels like sailing straight into VIP paradise—early boarding, laundry perks, and priority almost everywhere.
 But, to be honest?
 Some “perks” leave you scratching your head.
 I mean, one 1.5L bottle of water?
 Really?

 Reaching Diamond status on Carnival won’t get you a private butler or champagne on ice.
 But you’ll unlock a few perks that actually make your cruise smoother, easier, and a little more satisfying.
 Some are solid.
 A few are sneaky and useful.
 And I’ve found a couple way better than they sound.